roboticslab-uc3m/teo-simox-models/README.md

 ## Collision models

 They have been added and can be found in /teo/xmlfiles/collisionModels.
 It is a expanded 3D model over the normal of each plane.
-The hands need a simpler model.
+They were made with `convexdecomposition` from [OpenRave](https://github.com/roboticslab-uc3m/openrave-yarp-plugins#tutorials-how-to-extract-a-pp-model-from-convexdecomposition).
+In order to give precision to the hands, they have a `padding` of 0.
+After they were converted to `.stl` using [this](https://github.com/roboticslab-uc3m/tools/tree/develop/programs/openraveppToSTL).

 ## EndEffectors